 There are several definitions of maintenance in the literature.
-Mohamed Sallak, lecturer accredited to direct research at the University of Technology of Compiègne, and ITD Research partner shares his scientific insight through a new series of articles dedicated to maintenance.
+Mohamed Sallak, Ph.D. and Associate Professor/HRD at the University of Technology of Compiègne, and ITD Research partner shares his scientific insight through a new series of articles dedicated to maintenance.

 Overview of all maintenance types

 The most well-known definition of maintenance is described by the norm EN 13306: maintenance is “the combination of all technical, administrative and managerial actions of an item intended to retain it, or restore it to a state in which it can perform its required function“.
 We distinguish different types of maintenance: corrective maintenance, preventive maintenance, and predictive maintenance (cf. Figures 1 and 2).
 The norm EN 13306 also provides a classification of maintenance types.

 Figure 1 – Overview of all maintenance types [EN13306]